epfl-dlab/DIPPS/README.md

 ## Introduction

-This is the implementation of the differentially private data collection mechanism *DiPPS* proposed in the paper and the experiments to compare it with other methods.
+This is the implementation of the differentially private data collection mechanism *DiPPS* proposed in the paper [Differentially Private Propensity Scores for Bias Correction](https://arxiv.org/abs/2210.02360) and the experiments to compare it with other methods.

 ## Prerequisites